 ∞Note: This program can be completed entirely online.
 Not all general education options are offered online, however there will be a variety of online classes from which to choose in order to meet the requirements.

 This certificate is not eligible for Federal Financial Aid.
-To explore other financial aid opportunities, please visit the YC Answer Center.
+To explore other financial aid opportunities, please visit YC Admission.

 General Education Requirements (AGEC-B) (35 credits)